DaPiePiece/DaPiePiece/README.md

 Hello,

-I'm an undegrad student currently studying physics at UCA Valrose.
+I'm graduate student currently studying astrophysics at OCA.

-I like astrophysics, linear algebra and other other cool stuff that works with dimensions.
+I like cosmology, linear algebra and other other cool stuff that works with dimensions.

 I'll be uploading my projects here.